gerazenobi/scraping/README.md

 ### Run
 - `python <scraper_name>.py --chrome-driver-path=/path/to/driver`

-Note: the scraper uses `webdriver.Chrome` in order to overcome getting bloqued by certain websites; that said you are welcome to change this and use your preferred browser and corresponding driver.
+Note: some scrapers use `webdriver.Chrome` in order to overcome getting blocked by certain websites; that said you are welcome to change this and use your preferred browser and corresponding driver.
 ```python
 from selenium.webdriver.chrome.options import Options